Queen & Slim: Reception

+Box office

-Box officeQueen & Slim grossed $43.8 million in the United States and Canada, and $3.9 million in other territories, for a worldwide total of $47.7 million.
+Queen & Slim grossed $43.8 million in the United States and Canada, and $3.9 million in other territories, for a worldwide total of $47.7 million.

 In the United States and Canada, the film was released alongside Knives Out, and was projected to gross $12–16 million from 1,625 theaters over its five-day opening weekend.
 It made $1.7 million on its first day, Wednesday, and $2.4 million on Thursday, which was Thanksgiving Day.
 It went on to gross $11.9 million during its opening weekend (a five-day total of $16 million), finishing fourth at the box office.
 In its second weekend the film made $6.5 million (a drop of 45%), remaining in fourth.